What is a RACI Chart? Know Benefits and How to Use It?

 [Read more: 6 Must-Have Software Metrics for Engineering Managers]

-RACI Chart Example
+Examples of RACI Chart

 Let’s take the same example of AR feature development.
 But for brevity, we are limiting the tasks to just 5, and the stakeholders to just 7.
 In an actual AR project, the numbers would vary a lot.

-You’ll observe in the above RACI chart example that for every task, there is only one stakeholder under the responsible (R) and accountable (A) category, but there are tasks for which we have multiple stakeholders under consulted & informed category.
+You’ll observe in the above RACI chart example that for every task, there is only one stakeholder under the responsible (R) and accountable (A) category, but there are tasks for which we have multiple stakeholders under the consulted & informed category.
 Also, do observe that for any task, every stakeholder has been assigned only 1 project involvement category.

 Maximize Developer Wellness and Productivity with RACI and Hatica